tmistele/SphericalClusterMass.jl/README.md

     # Extrapolate beyond last data point assuming G ~ 1/R.
     # Corresponds to a singular isothermal sphere.
     extrapolate=ExtrapolatePowerDecay(1),
-    # Interpolate linearly between discrete data points.
+    # Interpolate linearly between discrete data points in "R-space".
-    # Quadratic interpolation is also a good choice, but a bit slower.
+    # - Quadratic interpolation is also a good choice, but a bit slower.
-    interpolation_order=1,
+    # - To interpolate in "ln(R)-space", use `InterpolateLnR(..)`.
+    #   This may be the better choice for logarithmic bins.
+    interpolate=InterpolateR(1),
 )
 ```